-Students who may need academic accommodations and associated resources, like extended testing time, must contact the Department of Accessibility Resources and

-Service (ARS) in a timely manner to determine whether and to what to extent such accommodations or resources are necessary for this course.
+Students who may need academic accommodations and associated resources, like extended testing time, must contact the Department of Accessibility Resources and Service (ARS) in a timely manner to determine whether and to what to extent such accommodations or resources are necessary for this course.
 However, only ARS can make this determination for you.
 It is the goal of UNC to "ensure that all programs and facilities of the University are accessible to all members of the University community."
-If you think this might apply to you, please contact ARS confidentially as soon as possible either by telephone at 962-8300 or visit the ARS website at http://accessibility.unc.edu/about-us for additional information.
+If you think this might apply to you, please contact ARS confidentially as soon as possible either by telephone at 962-8300 or visit the ARS website for additional information.
 Please know that I am fully committed to this policy and will abide by any recommendations ARS may make for you for this course.